Siege of Zbarazh: Opposing forces

 Zbarazh Castle was rebuilt in the decades preceding the siege under the Netherland engineer Henryk van Peene, who finished his project in 1626.
-The castle was built as a square, which each side of about 88 meters, and surrounded by an earthen wall and a moat.
-It was a relatively modern and resilient construction, whose major weakness was its small size, and correspondingly, little space for any extensive army and required supplies.
-Built with the Tatar raids in mind, it was not meant to withstand a prolonged siege by a large army.
+The castle's outer walls formed a square about 88 meters on each side, surrounded by an earthen wall and a moat.
+It was a relatively modern and resilient construction, whose major weakness was its small size, with little space for an extensive army and supplies.
+Built with earlier Tatar raids in mind, it was not meant to withstand a prolonged siege by a large army.
 The town itself had relatively poor defenses.
-The Polish-Lithuanian fortified camp incorporated the town defenses and the castle.
+The Polish–Lithuanian fortified camp incorporated the town defenses and the castle.

-The Polish-Lithuanian forces numbered between 10,000 and 15,000, according to different sources, and Widecki notes that the lower number accounts for regular troops, whereas the higher one probably counts auxiliary troops such as armed servants and the town militia.
+The Polish–Lithuanian forces numbered between 10,000 and 15,000, according to different sources, and Widecki notes that the lower number accounts for regular troops, whereas the higher one probably counts auxiliary troops such as armed servants and the town militia.

-The Polish-Lithuanian forces were commanded officially by Andrzej Firlej.
-However, as noted by Polish historian Widacki, Firlej had little authority, and often listened to Wiśniowiecki's advice, who could be seen as the real commander of the Polish-Lithuanian forces.
-As a contemporary memoir notes, Wiśniowiecki's position was enough to veto a plan proposed and backed by all three regimentarzs.
-Each of the regimentarz, as well as prince Wiśniowiecki, commanded a division of the troops, tasked with defending a part of the line; there were five divisions in total, with the last one commanded by chorąży Aleksander Koniecpolski.
+The Polish–Lithuanian forces were commanded officially by Andrzej Firlej.
+However, as noted by Polish historian Widacki, Firlej had little authority, and often took the advice of Wiśniowiecki, who might be seen as the real commander of the Polish–Lithuanian forces.
+As a contemporary memoir notes, Wiśniowiecki's opposition was enough to veto a plan proposed and backed by all three regimentarzs.
+Each of the regimentarz, as well as Wiśniowiecki, commanded a division of the troops, tasked with defending a part of the line; there were five divisions in total, with the last one commanded by chorąży Aleksander Koniecpolski.

-The forces of the allied Zaporozhian Cossacks and Crimean Tatars at Zbarazh numbered around 130,000 — with two thirds of those being Cossacks, and the remainder the Tatars.
-Widecki notes that the number of 70,000 Cossacks given by some sources may be true in so far as it reflects the size of the seasoned, regular Cossack troops, with the remaining 130,000 reflecting the size of the Cossack militia and rebellious peasants.
-Those forces were commanded by the Cossack leader, Bohdan Khmelnytsky, and Tatar khan İslâm III Giray.
+The forces of the allied Zaporozhian Cossacks and Crimean Tatars at Zbarazh numbered around 130,000, with two thirds of those being Cossacks.
+Widecki notes that the number of 70,000 Cossacks given by some sources may be true in so far as it reflects the size of the seasoned, regular Cossack troops, with the difference reflecting the size of the Cossack militia and rebellious peasants.
+Those forces were commanded by the Cossack leader Bohdan Khmelnytsky and the Tatar khan İslâm III Giray.